Roberto Merhi: Super GT

-For 2022, Roberto Merhi will compete in Super GT for the Team LeMans in an Audi R8 LMS GT3 alongside drivers Yoshiaki Katayama and Shintaro Kawabata, making his debut at the second round of the championship at Fuji.
+For 2022, Merhi would compete in Super GT for the Team LeMans in an Audi R8 LMS GT3 alongside drivers Yoshiaki Katayama and Shintaro Kawabata, making his debut at the second round of the championship at Fuji.

 Super Formula Lights

 In September 2022, Merhi announced that he would compete in the final round at Okayama of the 2022 Super Formula Lights.

+Other racing

+In April 2026, it was announced that Merhi would be taking part in the first round of the 2026 GT World Challenge Europe Endurance Cup with Comtoyou Racing, alongside Mari Boya and Lance Stroll.

 Formula One

 Merhi competing in the 2015 Belgian Grand Prix.

 Caterham (2014)

 Merhi made his first appearance in a Formula One car for the Caterham team during practice for the 2014 Italian Grand Prix.
 It is believed that he was being evaluated for a race seat in place of Kamui Kobayashi, but had yet to qualify for an FIA Super Licence.